Open Gromov-Witten invariants from the Fukaya category: Relative cyclic homology

 Recall the definition of an Euler-graded $A_\infty$-category from \cite[Definition~3.18]{Hug}: \begin{defi} An Euler-grading on an $A_\infty$-category $\MC$ consists of an Euler vector field $E \in Der_\KK R$ of even degree and, for all objects $C_1, C_2 \in \MC$, even degree maps $Gr: hom_\MC(C_1,C_2) \rightarrow hom_\MC(C_1,C_2)$ such that and Furthermore, we require that $Gr(\mathbf{e}) = 0$.
 An $R$-linear $A_\infty$-functor $F: \MC \rightarrow \MD$ is said to be Euler-graded if $E_\MC = E_\MD$ and $Gr_\MD \circ F^k = F^k \circ Gr_\MC + (1-k)F^k$. \end{defi} The grading operator extends to cyclic homology.
 Consider $Gr$ as a length-1 Hochschild cochain.
 Then define the operator $Gr^{-}: CC^-_*(\MC) \rightarrow CC_*^-(\MC)$ by where $\Gamma(\alpha_0[\alpha_1|\dots|\alpha_k]) = -k \alpha_0[\alpha_1|\dots|\alpha_k]$ is the length operator on cyclic chains, and $\mathcal{L}$ is the curvature operator, introduced in \cite{Ge}, see \cite[Equation~77]{Hug} for a definition in our setup.

-Now let $\MC$, $\MD$ be Euler-graded, $R$-linear $A_\infty$-categories, and $F: \MC \rightarrow \MD$ an Euler-graded functor. \begin{defi} Define the grading on the negative cyclic cone-complex by: The extra term $-\al$ comes from the shift in grading in the cone complex. \end{defi} \begin{nlemma} The grading satisfies $[Gr^-_F, d^-_F] = d^-_F$ and thus descends to a grading operator on $HC^-_*(F)$.
+Now let $\MC$, $\MD$ be Euler-graded, $R$-linear $A_\infty$-categories, and $F: \MC \rightarrow \MD$ an Euler-graded functor. \begin{defi} Define the grading on the negative cyclic cone-complex by: \end{defi} The extra term $-\al$ comes from the shift in grading in the cone complex.
+It also ensures that $Gr^-_F$ satisfies the correct relations: \begin{nlemma} The grading satisfies $[Gr^-_F, d^-_F] = d^-_F$ and thus descends to a grading operator on $HC^-_*(F)$.
 This endows $HC^-_*(F)$ with an Euler-graded T-structure. \end{nlemma} \begin{proof} The first statement follows as the functor $F$ is Euler-graded.
 To show that the resulting T-structure is Euler-graded, we need to show: We compute: The result then follows from the following lemma. \end{proof} \begin{nlemma} The homotopy $H$ satisfies: $[Gr^-, H_v] = H_{[2E,v]} - H_v$. \end{nlemma} \begin{proof} Comparing powers of $u$, it is sufficient to show: We will show this holds for $H^1$, the others follow from a similar computation.
 For $\al = \al_0[\al_1, \dots, \al_k]$, we have: First note that: The second term satisfies: Now note that: Finally, the third term of \eqref{eq: H respects grading} satisfies: Combining all the above equations shows the required result. \end{proof}